Masha Gessen: Radio Liberty

-Return to the US
+Return to the U.S.

-In December 2013, they moved to New York because Russian authorities had begun to talk about taking children away from gay parents.
-In March of that year, "the St Petersburg legislator [Milonov] who had become a spokesman for the law [against 'homosexual propaganda' towards children] started mentioning me and my 'perverted family' in his interviews," and Gessen contacted an adoption lawyer asking "whether I had reason to worry that social services would go after my family and attempt to remove my oldest son, whom I adopted in 2000."
+In December 2013, Gessen moved to New York because Russian authorities had begun to talk about taking children away from gay parents.
+In March of that year, "the St Petersburg legislator [Milonov] who had become a spokesman for the law [against 'homosexual propaganda' towards children] started mentioning me and my 'perverted family' in his interviews", and Gessen contacted an adoption lawyer asking "whether I had reason to worry that social services would go after my family and attempt to remove my oldest son, whom I adopted in 2000".

 The lawyer told Gessen "to instruct my son to run if he is approached by strangers and concluding: 'The answer to your question is at the airport.'"
-In June 2013, Gessen was beaten up outside of the Parliament; they said of the incident that "I realized that in all my interactions, including professional ones, I no longer felt I was perceived as a journalist first: I am now a person with a pink triangle."
-They stated that "a court would easily decide to annul Vova's adoption, and I wouldn't even know it."
-Given this potential threat to their family, Gessen "felt like no risk was small enough to be acceptable," they later told the CBC Radio.
+In June 2013, Gessen was beaten up outside of the Parliament; they said of the incident: "I realized that in all my interactions, including professional ones, I no longer felt I was perceived as a journalist first: I am now a person with a pink triangle."
+They stated that "a court would easily decide to annul Vova's adoption, and I wouldn't even know it".
+Given this potential threat to their family, Gessen "felt like no risk was small enough to be acceptable", they later told the CBC Radio.
 "So we just had to get out."

-In a January 2014 interview with ABC News, Gessen said that the Russian gay propaganda law had "led to a huge increase in antigay violence, including murders.
-It's led to attacks on gay and lesbian clubs and film festivals...and because these laws are passed supposedly to protect children, the people who are most targeted or have the most to fear are LGBT parents."
+In a January 2014 interview with ABC News, Gessen claimed that the Russian gay propaganda law had "led to a huge increase in antigay violence, including murders.
+It's led to attacks on gay and lesbian clubs and film festivals ... and because these laws are passed supposedly to protect children, the people who are most targeted or have the most to fear are LGBT parents."

 Gessen wrote in February 2014 that Citibank had closed their bank account because of concern about Russian money-laundering operations.